-This Integrated Transportation Plan places high priority on upgrading and enhancing the infrastructure and related elements needed to support "active transportation" - walking, bicycling and other non-motorized activities.
+This Integrated Transportation Plan places high priority on upgrading and enhancing the ~~provision of~~ infrastructure and related elements need to support "active transportation" - walking, bicycling and other non-motorized activities.
 This shift in emphasis to active transportation will provide the following benefits.